-Two 3.5 mm audio input jacks (AUDIO INPUT) are provided on the aft portion of the center console.
-One jack is located near the convenience outlet for use by the pilot and forward passenger, and another is located further aft by the rear passenger ANR power jacks.
-These jacks can be used to plug in personal entertainment devices such as portable radios, cassette players, or CD players.
-Audio volume through these jacks is controlled by connected individual entertainment device.
+The aircraft contains multiple audio input jacks which can be used to connect personal entertainment devices into the cabin sound system.
+Two 3.5 mm audio input jacks (AUDIO INPUT) are provided on the center console.
+One jack is located near the convenience outlet for use by the pilot and forward passenger, and the other is located on the aft portion of the center console for the rear passengers.